apihug/apismart-prompts/src/api/api.md

 1. Use proto3 syntax for all protocol buffer definitions.
 2. Ensure precise and meaningful names and descriptions in API definitions.
-3. Adhere strictly to the OpenAPI specification.
+3. Adhere strictly to the ApiHug and OpenAPI specification.